mai-rice.comJapanese rice, fermentation, pantry, no-waste

 For most pantry builds: koikuchi shoyu as the all-purpose workhorse.
 Add usukuchi if you cook Kansai-style simmered dishes where pale color matters.
 Tamari is worth having once you start dipping and saucing regularly.

 If your question is about shoyu types and production: What Is Shoyu.
 If it is about the practical difference between shoyu and generic soy sauce: Shoyu vs Soy Sauce.
+If it is about usukuchi vs koikuchi specifically: Usukuchi vs Koikuchi.

 Hon mirin is worth the upgrade — here's why aji mirin falls short in high heat